vlovgr/ciris/docs/src/main/tut/index.md

 ```
 You will need to have a JDK installed.
 The [script](https://try.cir.is) will then:
 * download and install the latest available version of [coursier](https://github.com/coursier/coursier),
-* use coursier to fetch Ammonite and the latest version of Ciris, and
+* use coursier to fetch Ammonite and the latest Ciris version,
-* start a REPL session with Ciris already imported.
+* start an Ammonite REPL with Ciris already imported.

-If you already have the Ammonite REPL installed, you can use the following commands to load Ciris.
+If you already have the Ammonite REPL installed, you can load Ciris using the following commands.
 ```tut:evaluated
 println(
 s"""